amezh/ueEntity_Support/static/markdown/docs/entities.md

 # Introduction

 *Entity* in context of ueEntity is just an integer id.
+> WARNING: IDs are reusable, so if you plan to destroy entities and create new ones - don't store IDs around

 Manipulating entities is easy and fast.
 To do that we use USceneComponent: *EntityRegistryContainer*.